-Spanish distinguishes four forms: porque, por qué, porqué and por que, each with different uses.
-This short guide explains when to use each one with brief examples.
+Spanish uses four forms—porque, por qué, porqué, and por que—each serving a distinct function.
+This short guide explains when to use each one with clear examples.

 Sign In